Smith-Pad/Smith-Pad/Money-Problems/Pay-Checkout/LESSON.md

 # First Page:

 > Welcome to the grocery store.
 My name is `character???`.
 And I am going to show
 > you the way to pay at the checkout.
 Are you ready to do this?

+# Second Page:

+>